Hong Kong's new insurance regulator plays down China purchase curbs

 Cheng said he was hopeful the UnionPay restrictions would not hurt the industry because there are many legitimate ways to buy products in the city, and mainlanders would continue to be attracted to Hong Kong's higher quality policies.

-He added that the IIA was not yet in communication with its mainland counterpart, the China Insurance Regulatory Commission, but would expect to discuss the matter at a later date.
+He added that the IIA was not yet in communication with its mainland counterpart, the China Insurance Regulatory Commission, but would expect to discuss the matter.

 "That's absolutely unavoidable.
-This is something we need to work together [on]," Cheng said.
+This is something we need to work together," Cheng said.
+(Reporting by Michelle Price and Sumeet Chatterjee; Editing by Muralikumar Anantharaman)

-China has been tightening rules for purchase of insurance products by its citizens in Hong Kong amid fears that those investments are being used to move money abroad.

-New insurance premiums purchased by Chinese visitors to Hong Kong surged to HK$16.9 billion ($2.18 billion) in the second quarter, more than double the year-ago period, the latest available government data showed.